billsix/cprogrammingbook/doc/02-Variables.rst

 apparently machine-dependent concern for the number of bits, then you're doing the right thing.
 C takes portability seriously and actually bothers to tell you what values and ranges are guaranteed to be safe.
-The bitwise operators encourage you to think about the number of bits in a variable too, because they give direct access to the bits, which you manipulate one by one or in groups.
+The bit-wise operators encourage you to think about the number of bits in a variable too, because they give direct access to the bits, which you manipulate one by one or in groups.
 Almost paradoxically, the overall result is that C programmers